HaxeFoundation/hscript/README.md

 Parse and evalutate Haxe expressions.

-In some projects it's sometime useful to be able to interpret some code dynamically, without any recompile.
+In some projects it's sometimes useful to be able to interpret some code dynamically, without recompilation.

 Haxe script is a complete subset of the Haxe language.

-It is dynamically typed but allow all Haxe expressions apart from type (class,enum,typedef) declarations.
+It is dynamically typed but allows all Haxe expressions apart from type (class,enum,typedef) declarations.

 Usage
 -----